zdarovich/healthcare-system-sawtooth/README.md

 - `/docker`: docker infrastructure files
 - `/resources`: pre-built private and public keys for quick testing
 - `/test`: benchmark tests
-- `/tp`: transaction proccessor, which stores users and the data
+- `/tp`: smart contract, which stores users and the data
 - `go.mod`: list of Golang libraries used in the project
 - `go.sum`: hash sums of Golang libraries

-### Commands description
+### Client commands description
 - `register`: Register current identity as user on the blockchain.
 - `sync`: Sync data from the blockchain.
 - `whoami`: Get current user info.